-The trips ended but the legacy lives on in an exhibit at the Model T Museum in Richmond, Indiana where Susan Yaeger is Executive Director.
+The trips ended but the legacy lived on for a time in an exhibit at the Model T Museum in Richmond, Indiana where Susan Yaeger is Executive Director.

-"It just really captures what the Model T is about and why people love to collect them," she says.
+"It just really captures what the Model T is about and why people love to collect them," she said at the time.
 "It's always family stories that are involved.
 We're very, very privileged to be able get such a special car and have it here on loan for the next several months."